-Information exchange does not contain descriptors for the C levels, because merely exchanging factual information is no longer a main focus for many proficient users.
+Information exchange does not contain descriptors for the C levels, because merely exchanging factual information is no longer a main focus in learning objectives for proficient users.
 Key concepts operationalized in the scale include the following:

-- ▶ type of transaction: from simple questions, instructions and directions through simple, routine exchanges to exchanging information with other specialists; - ▶ type of information: from personal details, dates, prices etc. through habits, routines, pastimes and straightforward factual information to detailed and complex information or advice.
+- type of transaction: from simple questions, instructions and directions through simple, routine exchanges to exchanging information with other specialists; - ► type of information: from personal details, dates, prices etc. through habits, routines, pastimes and straightforward factual information to detailed and complex information or advice.